Best Mutual Funds to Buy for 2026 and Beyond

 - Fund category: Financial

-Financial firms such as banks and insurers are among the most popular picks for 2026 from a sector standpoint.
+Financial firms such as banks and insurers were among the most popular picks heading into 2026 from a sector standpoint.

-T. Rowe Price Financial Services Fund (PRISX) is one of the best-rated mutual funds to invest in this sector, boasting a Silver Medalist rating (forward-looking) and a four-star Morningstar rating (based on performance).
+T. Rowe Price Financial Services Fund (PRISX) is one of the best-rated mutual funds to invest in this sector, boasting a Bronze Medalist rating (forward-looking) and a five-star Morningstar rating (based on performance).

-PRISX has been extremely productive over its history, including trailing 10- and 15-year average annual returns that are within the top 10% of its Morningstar category: funds that invest in the financial sector.
+PRISX has been extremely productive over its history, including trailing 10- and 15-year average annual returns that are within the top 10% of its Morningstar category.

 T. Rowe Price Financial Services requires at least $2,500 for an initial investment.